leapmotion/VRIntro/README.md

 - The organization of the Components (with its component and library dependencies) should be implemented using a cmake module, so little redundant boilerplate is necessary.

+- Write variants of find_file and find_path which actually return ALL matches, instead of an ill-defined single match.
+This functionality is distinctly lacking in cmake, and causes nontrivial problems when trying to find files/paths.